 Challenges to Recovery

-Addiction professionals face a number of challenges when it comes to treating bipolar patients with addiction issues.
-For one thing, many of the symptoms of bipolar disorder are similar to those of drug and alcohol abuse.
-Therefore, if a person does seek out professional help, it is difficult to see where the mental disorder stops and the addiction begins.
+Addiction professionals face several challenges in treating individuals with bipolar disorder and also have addiction issues.
+For one thing, most of the symptoms of the disorder are similar to those of drug and alcohol abuse.
+Therefore, when a person does seek professional help, it is difficult to see where the mental disorder stops and the addiction begins.

-Treatment centers in California (The Canyon and Michael’s House) and Tennessee (LaPaloma Treatment Center) are staffed by experts who understand what it takes to help an individual with a co-occurring disorder get well again.
+The Dual Diagnosis recovery facilities understand the overlapping nature of bipolar disorder and substance abuse.
+Dedicated treatment facilities specifically designed for a person that is bipolar can provide appropriate treatment at a more reasonable pace.
+Treatment centres in California and Tennessee are staffed by experts who understand what it takes to help an individual with a co-occurring condition get well again.
 These well-regarded institutions change lives.
-They help treat both bipolar disorder and addiction with equal care and thoroughness.
+They help treat both disorders with care and thoroughness.